aws-samples/aws-batch-comp-infrastructure-sample/README.md

 ## Creating an AWS Account

-First, create a specific AWS account for the competition.
+First, create a specific AWS account for competition use.
+You can use the same account used in previous years.
 If you have not created an AWS account previously, it is straightforward to do, requiring a cell phone number, credit card, and address.
 Make sure to register your account with an institutional email address (and not a private one), otherwise AWS cannot sponsor your account.
 To create an account, navigate to [aws.amazon.com](https://aws.amazon.com) and follow the instructions.

 If you have previously created an AWS account for other purposes, we strongly advise that you create a separate AWS account for managing your SAT/SMTComp tool construction and testing.
 This makes it much easier for us to manage account credits and billing.
-Once the new account is created, email us the account number at: sat-comp@amazon.com (for SAT-Comp) or aws-smtcomp-2023@googlegroups.com (for SMT-Comp) and we will apply the appropriate credits to your account.
+Once the new account is created, email us the account number at: sat-comp@amazon.com (for SAT-Comp) or aws-smtcomp-2024@googlegroups.com (for SMT-Comp) and we will apply the appropriate credits to your account.

 To find your account ID, click on your account name in the top right corner, and then click "My Account".
 You should see Account ID in the Account Settings